techidaily/site-win11-tips/source/_posts/combatting-unsuccessful-onedrive-operations-on-os.md

 ![The Local Disk storage icon](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/local-disk-storage-icon.jpg)

  If your PC’s hard drive is full, or close to it, free up some storage space.
 You can make more space on your hard drive by uninstalling software, deleting unneeded user files, and erasing junk data.
-Our guide about[how to free up storage space in Windows 11](https://www.makeuseof.com/windows-11-free-up-storage-space/) includes numerous methods for making space on a drive.
+Our guide about [how to free up storage space in Windows 11](https://www.makeuseof.com/windows-11-free-up-storage-space/) includes numerous methods for making space on a drive.

 ## 3\.
 Reset the OneDrive App